kadavilrahul/git_commands/git-guide.md

 *   **`git log --oneline`**: Show commit history in one line per commit.

-## Working with Remote Repositories (like GitHub)
+## 2. Working with Remote Repositories

-Share code online and collaborate using platforms like GitHub.
-Connect local Git repository to a remote repository on GitHub.
+This section explains how to connect to and work with remote repositories like GitHub.

-### 1. Add Remote Repository
+### Add Remote Repository

 Connect local repository to a remote repository on GitHub.
 Get repository URL from GitHub (e.g., `https://github.com/username/repository_name.git`).